theheroGAC/Autoplugin/README.md

 - noPsmWhitelist
 - AnalogStickDisable
 # Optional settings
-Inject the txt file of pkgj
+- Inject the txt file of pkgj
-Q-Encore by Yoti
+- Q-Encore by Yoti
-Update plugins automatically
+- Update plugins automatically
+- More....

 # Small note for Splash image
 To insert a personalized image at startup it must be inserted in png format with the format 960X544 with the name splash.png in the path ux0:CustomBootsplash/splash.png